diablotg/diablotg/README.md

 ## 👋 Hi there, I'm @diablotg
-I'm a passionate learner of the open-source world, currently diving deeper into backend development and everything Linux. 🚀
+- I'm a passionate learner of the open-source world, currently diving deeper into backend development  🚀

 ---